 How to Talk Your Teen Into Summer School

 You can help take away the stigma of summer school by talking to your teen.

-- Let her know that not passing a math/science/whatever class does not define who she is.
+- Let them know that not passing a math/science/whatever class does not define who they are.

-- His grades do not make or break how much you love him.
+- Their grades do not make or break how much you love them.